 The term "Daddy Long Legs" is used by people to refer to two different species of arachnid with small bodies and very long legs (it is also sometimes used to refer to crane flies too, but that's another story!)

 The two species are harvestmen (Opiliones) and cellar spiders (Pholcidae).
-Although these are separate species, many people struggle to tell them apart and so confuse them together.
+Although these are separate species, many people struggle to tell them apart.

 Harvestmen are actually not spiders at all, although they are arachnids.
 They are more closely related to mites and scorpions than they are to spiders.
 They have tiny bodies but huge leg spans.